 This weapon is made standard with Glock's Slimline design and single-stack magazine, giving it elite comfort.
 It's 6.96 inches long and 4.76 inches tall.

 Its design leaves the mag release rather exposed, which would make it very easy to press while in the waistband or without a holster.

 The third weapon on the list is one of the Gen 4 models, giving it certain attributes not offered with some standard Glock weapon models.
-The Glock Model 19 Gen4 comes standard in a 9x19mm round and a fully loaded magazine capacity of 15 rounds.
+The Glock Model 19 Gen4 comes standard in a 9x19mm round and a fully loaded magazine capacity of 15 rounds of ammo.

 It comes standard with modular back strap design, making it much easier to change the grips of the weapon to acclimate a particular shooter's comfortability.

 The Glock 19 is also equipped with Gen 4 rough-textured technology, giving the carrier a firm feel and grip on the weapon for better handling.
 The new recoil spring assembly offered with this weapon makes the system able to last longer in the most trying conditions, ultimately adding a longer lifespan to the spring assembly.

 A much larger and also reversible magazine catch was also implemented in the design, giving it the ability to be altered to suit left- and right-handed shooters.
 With a length of 7.28 inches, a fully loaded weight of 30.18 ounces and a standard Glock rail for attachments, this is the epitome of a great carry gun.

 The fourth weapon on our list is very similar to the last one discussed.
 Seeing as this weapon is also a Gen4, the Glock Model 22 Gen4 also has the modular back strap design, larger reversible magazine catch, rough textured technology for grip, Glock accessory rail, and dual recoil spring assembly.

 This weapons is sold in a standard .40 caliber and is widely used by many law enforcement agencies around the world as their chosen service pistol.